CommuteStream/SimpleBanner-Android/README.md

 1. Right click on your app project in Eclipse and select **Properties**.
 2. Select **Android** and make sure you have selected a version greater that 3.2 under **Project Build Target**.

-#### Add the Google AdMob Ads Jar to your Eclipse Project.
+#### Add the Google Play Services and Mobile Ads SDK to your Eclipse Project.
+1. If you havn't already, install Google Play Services: https://developer.android.com/sdk/installing/adding-packages.html
-1. Right click on your app project in Eclipse and select **Properties**.
+2. Right click on your app project in Eclipse and select Properties.
-2. Select **Java Build Path** and the **Libraries** tab.
-3. Click **Add External JARs...** to add the Google AdMob Ads Jar.
+3. Select Android and then click Add....
+Find the google-play-services_lib project and select OK to add the Google Play services library.
-4. Select the **Order and Export** tab; check the box next to the Jar file.

 #### Add the CommuteStream Jar file to your Eclipse Project.
 1. Download the jar file from https://commutestreamdev.com/downloads/commutestream.jar
-2. Include this jar the same way as the Google AdMob Ads jar in step 2.
+2. Right click on your app project in Eclipse and select **Properties**.
+3. Select **Java Build Path** and the **Libraries** tab.
+4. Click **Add External JARs...** to add the CommuteStream Jar file.
+5. Select the **Order and Export** tab; check the box next to the Jar file.

 #### Add the android-support-v4.jar to your Eclipse Project.
 1. The android-support-v4.jar is included in the Android SDK in the \extras\android\support\v4 folder.
 Visit http://developer.android.com/sdk/compatibility-library.html#Downloading for more information.
-2. Include this jar the same way as the Google AdMob Ads jar in step 2.
+2. Include this jar the same way as the CommuteStream jar above.

 #### Insert your AdMob Ad Unit ID into the application.
 1. Log into the AdMob interface (https://apps.admob.com/).
 2. Setup a new **+ New ad unit** or find an Ad Unit ID that you already have setup.